ebrugulec/business-meeting-phrases/README.md

 - I'm sorry to cut in, but I have a question to ask.
 - Can I interrupt for a moment to ask a question?
 - I apologize for the interruption, but I have a quick comment to make.
+- Do you mind if I just jump in really quick?
+- I don’t mean to interrupt, but…
+- May I interrupt briefly?
+- Can I just add my two cents?
+- Can I quickly share an idea that just popped in?
+- Can I just add something here?

 ## How to say new proposal in the meeting? :mega: